Paternity & Family Law Attorney in St. Charles, MO

 Paternity Cases for Children & Infants

 In Missouri, the child custody standards and child support guidelines that apply to paternity cases are the same as those that apply to divorce cases.
 However, it is not as straight forward for newborns, infants and adults.
 It is not unusual for custody and visitation orders to be an issue during the case.
 If your child fits this age group, I have the experience necessary to handle these cases.
 I understand the sensitivity of these cases and the complications that can arise and will approach your situation with the care and consideration it requires.

 Finding a Common Bond in Paternity Cases

 In cases of paternity, the parents of the child may have nothing in common apart from the child they allegedly share.
 For that reason, such cases must be approached differently than those involving a divorce where the separation has more at stake.
 Such clients tend to have had a shorter romantic relationship with the other parent, and occasionally have less shared values.

 They also may not have had an opportunity to build a trusting relationship with each other, and may not even know the other parent’s family.
-Determining the proper visitation and custody solution requires further consideration from custody lawyers in St. Louis, MO.
+Determining the proper visitation and custody solution requires further consideration from custody lawyers in St. Charles, MO.
 If you find yourself in such a case, please reach out to me at your earliest convenience to find the best solution for the parenting of your child.